About Amanda

 • They are registered with the ICO and meet recommended data handling security measures.

-The Play Room is set out to ensure that children can confidently reach the toys they want but that the choice does not become overwhelming.
+Amanda usually offers Play Therapy in a child’s school or a community hub.
+Where ever it is decided best meets the need of the child, she ensures that children can confidently reach the toys they want but that the choice does not become overwhelming.

 The Play Room offers miniatures that encourage play from nurture and regression through to creating epic battles in fantasy ‘worlds’!

-The Playroom offers the resources for role-play and expression through creative means.
+The therapy space offers the resources for role-play and expression through creative means.